ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/setup.txt

     $ make
     $ make install

-SGNMT requires OpenFST 1.5.2 because it uses the extended Python support added in this version.
+SGNMT requires OpenFST 1.5.2 because it is based on the extended Python API added in this version.
 For more information see the documentation for the `OpenFST Python extension <http://www.openfst.org/twiki/bin/view/FST/PythonExtension>`_.

+If you wish to use SGNMT in combination with the hierachical phrase-pased SMT system `HiFST <http://ucam-smt.github.io/>`_, you can directly use the OpenFST installation under *externals/* in the HiFST installation directory.
+This will make it possible to create translation lattices with tropicalsparsetuple arcs with SGNMT to keep predictor scores separated (see *fst* output format).

 Installing SRILM
 ************************